nvladimus/npy2bdv/README.md

  Python 3.6.

  ## Installation
- Run `pip install` to install package and use `import npy2bdv` to use it in your code.
+ Run `pip install` from Anaconda prompt, and insert `import npy2bdv` in your code.

  ## Input
  Any 3d numpy arrays in (z,y,x) axis order as `stack`, or 2d array (y,x) as `plane`.